Skip to main content

 "You already have the reputation.
 The site is the weak link.
 If a new visitor lands there today, they're getting an older signal than the business deserves.
 I'd focus on three things first: clarify what you do, surface trust faster, and make the next step obvious.
 We can decide how much system work belongs behind that once we see the front."

 Same service, same skill set.
 The second one lands because it starts where they actually feel the pain.
+That gap between a strong business and a weak website is exactly the problem I keep running into around Anne Arundel.

 What not to do